IAS Expands Partnership with TikTok to Measure Viewability and Invalid Traffic Globally

-NEW YORK, May 9, 2022 /PRNewswire/ -- Integral Ad Science (Nasdaq: IAS), a global leader in digital media quality, today announced additional services to its partnership with TikTok.
-In addition to the IAS Brand Safety Solution launched last September, IAS will now be able to measure viewability, invalid traffic (IVT) and app-level brand safety, allowing brands and agencies globally to effectively monitor the quality of their media buys on TikTok's platform.
+SINGAPORE, May 10, 2022 /PRNewswire/ -- Integral Ad Science (Nasdaq: IAS), a global leader in digital media quality, today announced additional services to its partnership with TikTok.
+IAS will now be able to measure viewability, invalid traffic (IVT) and app-level brand safety, allowing brands and agencies globally to effectively monitor the quality of their media buys on TikTok's platform.

 "We are excited to offer marketers an increasingly comprehensive set of IAS Media Quality Solutions to manage their advertising campaigns on TikTok," said Lisa Utzschneider, CEO, IAS.
 "It is more important than ever for marketers to engage with users on social platforms and ensure that their ads appear next to brand safe & suitable content on a global scale.
 We are thrilled to deliver a holistic solution on TikTok and provide new levels of transparency and precision for these campaigns."